cchiw/Diderot-Dev-Examples/readme.md

 	- Max/Min/Abs
 * We create other ways to define fields
 	- Defining fields as polynomials
+	- fem
+		- see diderot_fem on github for more complete examples
+		- femprime branch
-* Add support for high-order versions
+* Add support for new and generic versions of tensor operators
 	-  Lerp/Clerp/Clamp

 ##Organization of Directories
 *  Organized by topic (comp/concat/maxmin/polys/other)